 As they all have very similar therapeutic functions, all of the frankincense oils can be used interchangeably, they can also be blended together.
 The primary difference between the frankincenses is in their olfactory characteristics, which can be summed up as:

-Frankincense Carterii Oil: One of the more popular species, F. carterii is harvested from the rocky coast of Somalia.
+- Frankincense Carterii Essential Oil: One of the more popular species, B. carterii is harvested from the rocky coast of Somalia.
 It has the smooth, deep, and resinous aroma that is typical of frankincense, with a moderately strong terpenic top note and lovely pine heart notes.

-Frankincense Neglecta Oil: Distilled from rare black frankincense resin, this oil produces complex spice notes and sweet and terpenic aromatic notes.
-It has an unusual earthy and slightly musty aroma, with subtle hidden sweetness..
+- Frankincense Neglecta Essential Oil: Distilled from rare black frankincense resin, this oil produces complex spice notes and sweet and terpenic aromatic notes.
+It has an unusual earthy and slightly musty aroma, with subtle hidden sweetness.

 How to use Frankincense Rivae Essential Oil